xbeat/Machine-Learning/README.md

 Self-attention as a Directed Graph

 Self-attention is a fundamental mechanism in modern deep learning architectures, particularly in transformer models.
 By representing self-attention as a directed graph, we can gain insights into its inner workings and visualize the relationships between different elements in a sequence.

+## Harnessing K-means Clustering for Advanced Data Analysis in Python

+Introduction to K-means Clustering

+K-means clustering is an unsupervised machine learning algorithm used for partitioning a dataset into K distinct, non-overlapping subgroups (clusters) of observations.
+Each observation belongs to the cluster with the nearest mean (centroid).
+This technique is widely used in data analysis, pattern recognition, and image segmentation.

 ## Essential Data Visualization Plots for Data Scientists Using Python